March 30, 2011

 The key moment comes when the buffaloes and ponies reach an impasse.
 "The buffalo had it first."
 "The settler ponies need it to live."
 And then the faux voice of "reason": "Look, both the settlers and the buffalo have good reasons to use this land."

 Uh, wrong.
 The settlers don't need the land, they want it.
 They don't need to live in buffalo territory, they want to.
-They could pack up and go home any time they chose.
+They could pack up and go home whenever they choose.

 So the show creates a false equivalence.
 Owning the land is no more significant than wanting to own the land.
 It's as if a criminal and his victim are debating which one is right.
 And the criminal gets what he wants because, well, he's American and civilized and represents the white man.